 Albuquerque Police Department Information

+The APD is divided into six different geographical area commands: Foothills, Northeast, Southeast, Valley, Southwest, and Northwest.
 The APD is committed to working with the community to eradicate crime and establish positive relationships.
 They hold a monthly Community Policing Council to hear from the residents of the city about concerns.
 The Department also hosts a Citizens Police Academy to teach residents about policing in the city.
 The Academy is free and lasts for 12 weeks.
 Those interested in attending must apply with the Department and be at least 18 years old.

 400 Roma NW